oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

-Congratulations, you are now able to run your microservices on Docker!
-Next step is to use these images to deploy them on a Kubernetes cluster.
-For this, navigate to the next chapter, [C. Deploying in Kubernetes](../Kubernetes/Kubernetes-labs.md)

 # Preparing for the Kubernetes labs

 When you do the Kubernetes labs you will test out performing a rolling upgrade.
-To do that you need to be able to show that the upgrade has applied, so you're going to make a small change now so you can see that in the later labs.
+To do that you need to be able to show that the upgrade has applied, so you're going to do a bit of advance work now make a small change now so you can see the differences in versions in the later labs.

 - In Eclipse, navigate to the **helidon-labs-storefront** project
   - Then navigate to **src/main/java**, then **com.oracle.labs.helidon.storefront**, then **resources**